zspencer/www.zeespencer.com/_posts/2015-07-26-effective-code-critique.md

     category: Contact
 ---

-Code review gets a bad rap, especially in 'Agile' circles.
-The primary arguments are that code reviews slow teams down, create conflict between team members, or disempower team members by taking decision making authority away from them.
+Code review gets a bad rap.
+People worry that code reviews slow teams down, create conflict between team members, or disempower team members by taking away decision making authority.

-I believe these anti-patterns indicate a team is using code review for _criticism_ as opposed to _critique_.
-What's the difference? *Critique is focused on  specific parameters, where criticism is unbound.*
+I believe these concers are anti-patterns that indicate a team is using code review for _criticism_ as opposed to _critique_.
+What's the difference?
+*Critique is focused on  specific parameters, where criticism is unbound.*

-That said, many programmers are unclear how to constrain code reviews to a managable set of concerns.
+That said, many programmers are unclear how to perform judgement free code reviews.
 The following are a series of suggestions which may help move code reviews from criticism to critique:

 * [Start with compassion](#start-with-compassion)
 * [Working code wins](#working-code-wins)